-This instruction manual is split into sections for each of the operating modes of your Roberts Stream 107 radio.
+This instruction manual is split into sections for each of the operating modes of your Roberts Stream 207 radio.
 Each section is clearly identified by the shaded heading in the top right hand corner of each pair of pages.

 Before using the Internet Radio and Music Player functions, you will need to connect your radio to your network using the WiFi connection.
 This is covered in the section titled Configuration.
+This section also explains how to set the language menu option.